-- Include preliminary consideration of building performance and mitigation of climate change, including consideration of Green Star Performance. - Provide a statement regarding how the design of the future development is responsive to the CSIRO projected impacts of climate change.
-Specifically: - hotter days and more frequent heatwave events; - extended drought periods: - o more extreme rainfall events: - o gustier wind conditions; and - o how these will inform material selection and social equity aspects (respite/shelter areas).
+- Detail how ESD principles (as defined in clause 7(4) of Schedule 2 of the Regulation) will be incorporated in the design and ongoing operation phases of the development. - Include preliminary consideration of building performance and mitigation of climate change, including consideration of Green Star Performance. - Include a description of the measures that would be implemented to minimise consumption of resources, water (including water sensitive urban design) and energy. - Provide a statement regarding how the design of the future development is responsive to the CSIRO projected impacts of climate change.
+Specifically: - hotter days and more frequent heatwave events;

+- o extended drought periods;

+- more extreme rainfall events;

+- gustier wind conditions; and

+- how these will inform material selection and social equity aspects (respite/shelter areas).